Beginners Guide to Acupuncture for CRPS (RSD) & Persistent Pain

-Burning Nights CRPS Support has been running a series of guides to alternative therapies for CRPS/RSD and persistent pain and this blog is the Beginners Guide to Acupuncture for CRPS / RSD & Persistent Pain.
+Burning Nights CRPS Support has been running a series of guides to alternative therapies for CRPS and persistent pain and this acupuncture blog is a part of that series.
+This is the Beginners Guide to Acupuncture for CRPS (RSD) & Persistent Pain.

-Did you know that between 6 – 12 MARCH 2017 it is ACUPUNCTURE AWARENESS WEEK?
-Why not have a read of this blog to see if Acupuncture is something you would try for your persistent pain and CRPS/RSD.
+Why not have a read of this blog to see if Acupuncture is something you would try for your persistent pain or CRPS.

 Where Is Acupuncture from?